 Tips to Help Get Rid of Gophers

 The main key to any kind of gopher control is to understand how gophers operate.
-Gophers dig burrows as a way to travel from feed location to feeding location.
-Whether you are using gopher traps, gopher repellent or poison to kill gophers, your battleground with this pest will be in these burrows.
+Gophers dig burrows as a way to travel from feed location to feed location.
+Whether you are using gopher traps, gopher repellent, or poison to kill gophers, your battleground with this pest will be in these burrows.

 Using Gopher Repellent

 Gopher repellent is the least effective method of gopher control.
 Many products on the market that usually work against rodents, such as predator urine, do not deter gophers.
 Some gardeners do report some success with homemade gopher repellents such as gopher purge, castor bean and garlic.